snork-nbl/OAuth-2.0/README.md

 #### Return Value ####

-String &mdash; This will be `null` in the case of success, or an error message if the client is already performing a request and the *force* directive is set.
+String &mdash; `null` in the case of success, or an error message if the client is already performing a request and the *force* directive is set.

 #### Example ####